jlouis/dht/test/README.md

 Of course, “recently” and “repeatedly” has to be defined.
 We define the timeout limit to be 15 minutes and we define that nodes which have failed MORE THAN 1 time are bad nodes.
 These numbers could be changed, but they are not well-defined.

+The meta-data tracks nodes with the following map:

+	Node => #{ last_activity => time_point(), timeout_count => non_neg_integer(), reachability => boolean() }

+Where:

+* `last_activity` encodes when we last had (valid) activity with the node as a point in time.
+* `timeout_count` measures how many timeouts we've had since the last succesful communication
+* `reachability` encodes if the node has ever replied to one of our queries.
+If it has, then this field is true.
+We use the field to track which nodes are behind firewalls and which are not.

+This means that for any point in time τ, we can measure the age(T) = τ-T, and check if the age is larger than, say, ?NODE_TIMEOUT.
+This defines when a node is questionable.
+The timeout_count defines a bad node, if it grows too large.

+The meta-data tracks ranges as a single map `Range => #{ timer => timer_ref() }`.
+When this timer triggers, we can use the current members of the range and their last activity points.
+The maximal such value defines the current `age(lists:max(LastActivities))` of the range.

+TODO: What do we do with a range where `Members = []`?
+I think we should think about this.
+Obvious candidates for a value is `monotonic_time()` and `monotinic_time() - convert_time_unit(?NODE_TIMEOUT, milli_seconds, native)`.
+But the right choice depends on many small things.

 ### Nodes

 We don't track the Node state with a timer.
 Rather, we note the last succesful point of communication.
 This means a simple calculation defines when a node becomes questionable, and thus needs a refresh.